collab-weave1/Relife/README.md

 - **Server Compression Enabled:** HTTP response compression is enabled on the backend to improve performance.
 This reduces payload sizes for common content types, improving load times and bandwidth usage.

+- **Vite Build for React Frontend:**
+The React app uses Vite for faster builds and optimized production bundling, resulting in improved frontend performance and faster reload times during development.

+- **Backend:** Dockerized Spring Boot application for consistent environment and easy deployment.

+- **Redis Caching:**
+  Integrated Redis as a caching layer to accelerate data access, reduce database load, and improve overall application responsiveness.

 ## Deployment
 - **Server:** Render (for quick deploys)
 - **Client:** Netlify (for live/demo builds)